clojure/tools.gitlibs/README.md

 If your key has a passphrase, you will need to enter it at this time.

+User/password authentication is not supported for any protocol.

 ## Cache directory

 By default, the cache will be built in ~/.gitlibs/.
 To change the cache location, use kwarg option `:cache-dir "/tmp/somewhere"` on `ensure-git-dir` and `ensure-working-tree`.

+The cache directory is just a cache and can be safely removed if needed.

 ## Release Information